First published: 2017-06-26 Mon

 However, as far as I can tell, Flask is not widely used for static websites hosted on Github pages.
 It took me a little while to figure out, but I now have a workable solution for my website which I will talk about on this page.
 Here are some of the resources I have been using:

-Flask is an incredibly light-weight and simple option for creating applications.
+Flask is a light-weight and simple option for creating applications.
 I am just learning it so I thought building this static website would be a great way to get introduced.
 There are tons of great tutorials on Youtube and other blogs, some of which I linked to above.
 I will go through the basics for getting a site on Github pages using Flask, Flask-FlatPages, and Frozen-Flask.
 My workflow includes using Emacs and org-mode to create my pages in a separate directory, which I then use org-publish to convert these changes to html for the website.
 First I will describe how too setup your directories and Flask app, then I will show how I have integrated Emacs org-mode to make it all easy and painless.

 I use namecheap to manage my custom domain (nickgeorge.net), but unfortunately when I created a CNAME file to connect my github pages to it, I got a horrible network certificate warning from Chrome.
 To address this, I set this up https://www.timble.net/blog/2016/04/setting-up-ssl-on-github-pages/